zenphantom/ml-git/docs/first_project.md

 ## <a name="initial-config"> Initial configuration of ml-git</a> ##

-Make sure you have created your own git repository for dataset metadata and a S3 bucket or a MinIO server for the dataset actual data.
+Make sure you have created your own [git repository (more information)](#git_use) for dataset metadata and a S3 bucket or a MinIO server for the dataset actual data.

 After that, create a ml-git project.
 To do this, use the following commands (note that 'dataset-ex' is the project name used as example):